 Sometimes, customer service training can’t be planned.
 Perhaps there’s a product recall, a significant rebranding, or a national advertising campaign.

-Customers would expect the same level of customer service, quality, and consistency from your company in whatever situation they found themselves in.
-To deliver on this expectation, your customer service representatives must be trained to handle any situation they might encounter, whether it’s on your street team or managing a crisis with a client.
+Customers would expect the same level of customer service, quality, and consistency from your company in whatever situation they find themselves in.
+To deliver on this expectation, your customer service representatives must be trained to handle any situation they might encounter, whether on your street team or managing a crisis with a client.

 Here’s what urgent customer service training might consist of: